 The General Fund pays for daily operating expenditures.
-The Board of Directors adopted a budget on September 14, 2023 for the 2024 fiscal year and did not amend the budget during the year.
-The budget included projected revenues of \$167,986 as compared to expenditures of \$160,050.
-When comparing actual results to budget, the District had a positive variance of \$107,319.
+The Board of Directors initially adopted an unappropriated budget on September 11, 2023 and a final amended budget was approved on February 12, 2024 for the 2024 fiscal year.
+The budget included projected revenues and other financing sources, as amended, of \$203,813 as compared to expenditures of \$199,380.
+When comparing actual results to the amended budget, the District had a negative variance of \$13,879.
 More detailed information about the District's budgetary comparison is presented in the Required Supplementary Information.